Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Related Work

 \section{Related Work}

+HF offers a rich ecosystem for conducting empirical studies.
+Recent repository mining studies have explored the HF ecosystem from several angles to assess its utility and characteristics. \cite{ait2025suitability} evaluated the suitability and potential of the platform for supporting empirical studies, and \cite{jiang2023empirical} addressed PTM reuse.
+Researchers have also investigated standardization and release practices within the ecosystem, including the study of PTM naming conventions by \cite{jiang2025see}, and the analysis of release transparency, versioning, and naming by \cite{ajibode2025towards}.
+Other works have focused on the lifecycle and management of these assets, such as \cite{castano2024machine}, who conducted a large-scale longitudinal study on how models change over time.
+While these studies characterize the broader HF landscape, our work specifically targets the identification and cataloguing of SE PTMs.

 Key aspects of the related work are summarized in Table \ref{tab:related_work}.
-A systematic literature review conducted by Hou et al. \cite{10.1145/3695988} analyzed 395 research papers from January 2017 to January 2024 and categorized Large Language Models (LLMs) into SE tasks.
+A systematic literature review conducted by \cite{10.1145/3695988} analyzed 395 research papers from January 2017 to January 2024 and categorized Large Language Models (LLMs) into SE tasks.
 These tasks were grouped into SE activities according to the SDLC.
-The study identified 88 distinct SE tasks, revealing that LLMs are most commonly applied in the software development phase, with \textit{code generation} and \textit{program repair} being the most prevalent tasks for employing LLMs in software development and maintenance activities.
+The study identified 88 distinct SE tasks, revealing that LLMs are most commonly applied in the software development activity, with \textit{code generation} and \textit{program repair} being the most prevalent tasks for employing LLMs in software development and maintenance activities, respectively.
 In contrast, the earlier SDLC phases, such as requirements engineering and software design, are the least explored in the context of LLM applications.

-Di Sipio et al. \cite{10.1145/3661167.3661215} highlighted the lack of an SE classification of PTMs in HF, as the existing one is specific for ML.
+Recent work by \cite{10.1145/3661167.3661215} highlighted the lack of an SE classification of PTMs in HF, as the existing one is specific for ML.
 To address this gap, they defined six macro-tasks and proposed a semi-automated approach to extract SE-relevant information from model cards.
 However, their validation was limited to just three PTMs (\textit{BERT}, \textit{RoBERTa}, and \textit{T5}), and their categorization did not align with the SDLC.

-Yang et al. \cite{yang2024ecosystemlargelanguagemodels} analyzed the ecosystem of LLMs as of August 2023, curating 366 PTMs from HF for SE.
+Similarly, \cite{yang2024ecosystemlargelanguagemodels} analyzed the ecosystem of LLMs as of August 2023, curating 366 PTMs from HF for SE.
 The study also explores the use of LLMs to assist in constructing and analyzing the ecosystem, which increased the model size by 16.5.
 They focus on code-based LLMs, which represent a more specific scope compared to LLMs for broader SE tasks.